Analytic semi-universal deformations in logarithmic complex geometry: Introduction

-Now, we assume that $X_0$ comes endowed with a fine log structure $\mathcal{M}_{X_0}$.
-One of the key points is to find a proper way to deform the log structure \textit{coherently} with the deformation of the underlying analytic space.
-We show, in subsection \ref{sub:gluing charts} and Appendix \ref{appendix directed}, that we can \textit{disassemble} $\mathcal{M}_{X_0}$ using \textit{log charts}, which satisfy gluing conditions on double and triple intersections (see Definition \ref{def:compatible log charts} and Proposition \ref{prop:existence directed log charts}).
-In other words, the log structures associated to the log charts glue to a global log structure $\mathcal{M}^a_{X_0}$ on $X_0$ isomorphic to $\mathcal{M}_{X_0}$.
+One of the key points, in the construction of deformations of log spaces, is to find a proper way to deform the log structure $\mathcal{M}_{X_0}$ \textit{coherently} with the deformation of the underlying analytic space $X_0$.
+We show, in subsection \ref{sub:gluing charts}, that we can \textit{disassemble} $\mathcal{M}_{X_0}$ using \textit{log charts} satisfying gluing conditions on double and triple intersections (Proposition \ref{prop:existence directed log charts}).
+That is, the log structures associated to the log charts glue to a global log structure $\mathcal{M}^a_{X_0}$ on $X_0$ isomorphic to $\mathcal{M}_{X_0}$.
 We call this collection of log charts a set of \textit{directed} log charts (Definition \ref{def:compatible log charts}).
 This insight leads to the notion of \textit{log cuirasse} (Definition \ref{def:log cuirasse}) and \textit{log puzzle} (Definition \ref{def:log puzzle}).

 In subsection \ref{Infinite dimensional construction}, we construct an infinite-dimensional \textit{log} family $(\mathfrak{X},\mathcal{M}_{\mathfrak{X}})\to\mathfrak{Z}^{\log}$ (Proposition \ref{prop:log moduli}).
 Given a log deformation $(\mathcal{Y},\mathcal{M}_{\mathcal{Y}})\to T$ of $(X_0,\mathcal{M}_{X_0})$, with base point $t_0$, an essential point is to show that a triangularly privileged \textit{log} cuirasse $q_0^{\dagger}$ exists on $(X_0,\mathcal{M}_{X_0})\simeq (\mathcal{Y},\mathcal{M}_{\mathcal{Y}})(t_0)$ and it extends to a log cuirasse $q^{\dagger}_t$ on the fibre $(\mathcal{Y}_t,\mathcal{M}_{\mathcal{Y}_t})$, for $t$ in a neighborhood of $t_0$ (Propositions \ref{prop:log fibrewise cuirasse} and \ref{prop:log triangularly smoothness}).
 This allows us to show the \textit{completeness} of the log family $(\mathfrak{X},\mathcal{M}_{\mathfrak{X}})\to\mathfrak{Z}^{\log}$.